-Located on the south end of Palm Walk, the SRC is one of the finest student recreation facilities in the United States.
+The SRC is located on the south end of Palm Walk.
 Features include a variety of resistance and cardiorespiratory equipment, a 9,000 square-foot weight room, three large gymnasiums, 14 indoor racquetball courts, one squash court, martial arts, aerobics and sport club rooms, outdoor equipment rental, and adaptive weight equipment.
 Outdoor facilities include a lighted, multiuse complex with four fields, a .43-mile perimeter walking and jogging path, four sand volleyball courts, 14 tennis courts, and a 70-meter swimming pool with two movable bulkheads that allow the pool to be divided into three parts for simultaneous multiuse programming.
-All Tempe campus students are automatic members and can use the SRC for drop-in use.
-East campus and West campus students can pay a student membership fee to use the SRC facility.
+Any student taking a class on the Tempe campus is an automatic member and can use the SRC for drop-in use.
+Polytechnic campus and West campus students can pay a student membership fee to use the SRC facility.

-For more information, call 480/965-8900, stop by for a tour, or access the Web site at www.asu.edu/src.
+For more information, call 480/965-8900, stop by for a tour, or access the Web site at www.asu.edu/studentaffairs/ src.